mosip/documentation/docs/mosip-documentation-style-guide.md

    Examples:

-  Recommended: If you're deleting multiple entries at a time...
+      Recommended: If **you** are deleting multiple entries at a time...

-  Not recommended: If we're deleting multiple entries at a time...
+      Not recommended: If **we** are deleting multiple entries at a time...

       Recommended: For details, read the documentation./ For details, read [Operator Onboarding](operator-onboarding.md).

-  Not recommended: For details, read our documentation.
+      Not recommended: For details, read **our** documentation.

 2. **Clarity** - Content needs to be concise and we need to write sentences that are short and crisp.
 Unordered bullet points can be used to simply content.
 If paragraphs are present, remember to make it short with close to 5-6 sentences (about 100-200 words).

 3. **Consistency** - Maintain consistency in words and usage.
   To learn more, refer to our [existing documentation](https://docs.mosip.io/1.2.0).

        Examples:
        * Use ID Repository (instead of id repo)
        * WebSub (instead of websub)

 4. **Punctuations** - The right use of commas and period/full stop is extremely important.
 Sentences should end with a period and connecting phrases to have commas.

-   E.g.: For more information on punctuations, refer [here](https://www.grammarly.com/blog/punctuation).
+    Example: For more information on punctuations, refer [here](https://www.grammarly.com/blog/punctuation).

 5. **Symbols** - Don’t use symbols and shortcuts like ampersand “&” in headings, text, navigation, or tables of contents.
    Instead, we can use **and** unless it is necessary in the code.